 New home builders make most of their money by selling upgrades.
 Usually, if you get all the builder upgrades, you can easily double the price of your new home or more.
 This article will explain which upgrades are best to purchase from your new home builder and which can be done at a later date.

-Upgrading your lot to a larger lot or a more preferred location is a great upgrade to purchase since you generally cannot change your home's location in the future.
+Upgrading your lot to a larger lot or a more preferred location is a great builder upgrade to purchase since you generally cannot change your home's location in the future.

-Structural changes are also good to upgrade before the home is built.
+Structural changes are also good to upgrade before the new home is built.
 Adding an additional garage, an extra bathroom, or a covered back porch are usually more difficult and costly after the home is built.

 Electrical and Plumbing

 Electrical or plumbing additions or changes are good to have the builder upgrade before a new home is built.
 If you were to add electrical or plumbing at a later date, the changes would often require costly wall repairs.

 Kitchen cabinets are good to have the builder upgrade before a new home is built.
 Select the tallest kitchen cabinets since maximum storage is preferred by most people.
 Upgrading cabinets in the future is rather cost prohibitive because it requires removal of the countertops, backsplash, appliances, plumbing, and more.

 Kitchen countertops are good to upgrade, but might be able to be upgraded at a later date for about the price of a builder upgrade.
 Keep in mind that you will also need to change your backsplash at the same time since the backsplash sits on top of the kitchen countertops.
 If you are going to upgrade the countertops, you are probably going to want an upgraded sink, so that will also be an additional cost.
 If you upgrade your countertops, make sure you also get an upgraded backsplash.
 Generally, if you have a natural stone countertop, you will also want a natural stone backsplash.